Carlow University: Athletics

 The Carlow athletic teams are called the Celtics.
-The university is a member of NCAA Division III, competing in the Allegheny Mountain Collegiate Conference (AMCC) since the 2023-2024 academic year.
-They are also a member of the United States Collegiate Athletic Association (USCAA).
-Prior to the 2023-2024 academic year, the Celtics competed in the NAIA.
-They were affiliated with the American Mideast Conference from 2001–02 to 2011–12 (when the conference dissolved) and the River States Conference from 2012-2013 to 2022-2023.
+The university is a member of NCAA Division III, competing in the Allegheny Mountain Collegiate Conference since 2023.
+They are also a member of the United States Collegiate Athletic Association.
+The Celtics had previously competed in the NAIA and were affiliated with the American Mideast Conference and River States Conference.

-Carlow competes in 17 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball; and co-ed sports include cheerleading.
+Carlow competes in 17 intercollegiate varsity sports.
+Men's sports include basketball, cross country, golf, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball; and co-ed sports include cheerleading.

-Move to NCAA Division III

-In July 2022, Carlow was invited to join the Division III ranks of the National Collegiate Athletic Association (NCAA) and as a provisional member of the Allegheny Mountain Collegiate Conference (AMCC), starting in the 2023–24 academic year.